ericwebsite/ericwebsite.github.io/Diary/index.md

 ##8/4/2019 The weird story of the crystal adventure.

 Today is crystal day.
 I drove all the way there.
-    But not really, because I am not over 16.If you look at home, you can see that I am 9, not any number over (or at )16.
+    But not really, because I am not over 16.
+If you look at home, you can see that I am 9, not any number over (or at )16.
 Then we go mountain climbing.
     But not really, because mountains can't climb mountains.
 That would be weird.
 Mountains don't have legs.